aptos-foundation/AIPs/aips/aip-64.md

 ### High-level Data Flow in Validator

 At a high level, participating processes are the follows.
-- Upper-level feature processess as the validator transaction producers.
+- Upper-level feature processes as the validator transaction producers.
 - Consensus as the validator transaction consumers.
 - A validator transaction pool to decouple the producers and the consumer.
   - Transactions can be maintained in a queue for fairness.